 In the very beginning of the play, a romantic picture is set.
 Raina, a girl, stands on her balcony to enjoy the beauty of the Bulgarian night.
 When Raina’s mother, Catherine, tells Raina that her fiancé, Sergius, made a heroic cavalry charge and win a splendid victory against the Serbians, Raina becomes very excited and tells her mother that her ideas about war turned out to be true.
-Afterward, when Sergius returns from the front, she adoringly called him a ‘hero’ and ‘king’.
+Afterwards, when Sergius returns from the front, she adoringly called him a ‘hero’ and ‘king’.
 Sergius also addresses Raina as his ‘queen’ and his ‘inspiration’ behind his heroic deed.
 So, both Raina and Sergius are living in a world of higher love.
 Their idea about war is also romantic.

 The turning point

 However, Raina’s romantic outlook of life changes with the appearance of Bluntschli.
-After winning the battle, Bulgarian cavalry is now finding the Serbian fugitives.
+After winning the battle, Bulgarian cavalry are now finding the Serbian fugitives.
 Bluntschli, a Serbian fugitive, enters into Raina’s bedchamber in order to take shelter there.
 In the conversation with Raina, Bluntschli exposes the real fact about the cavalry charge.
 It was that the charge ordered by Sergius could have been suicidal for them if the Serbian army had right kind of ammunition.
 It makes Raina think if Sergius deserved an award or a court-martial against him for the blunder.

 Bluntschli also exposes the real fact of soldiering to Raina.
 He says that the duty of a soldier is to live as long as he can.
 Also, he says that nine out of ten soldiers are fools.
 He makes another remark about soldiering saying that experienced soldiers carry chocolates in their pockets while young and inexperienced soldiers carry only weapons.
 At first, Raina thought it was something noble to be a soldier; but Bluntschli’s words made her rethink her ideas.